milwith/waves-musicApp/README.md

 # waves-musicApp
-This music application created using react and you can play music using it and I got help from DevEd' videos
+This music application created using react and you can play music using it and I got help from DevEd's videos